Sport in India: Mixed Martial Arts

 According to Chinese legends, it is said that an Indian monk Bodhidharma, traveled to ancient China.
-He created Kung-fu martial art at Shaolin Temple and created Zen brach of Buddhism.
-He is regarded as a great highly respected monk in China.
+He created Kung-fu martial art at Shaolin Temple and created Zen branch of Buddhism.
+He is regarded as a great monk in China.

 Fan base for Mixed Martial Arts (MMA) are growing rapidly in India.
 Several international promotions are trying to build a strong presence in the country, with TV viewership rising.

 There are at least two organisation in India promote themselves as national Mixed Martial Arts (MMA) federation or promoter: Mixed Martial Arts Federation, India and All India Mixed Martial Arts Association.

 Matrix Fight Night considered as biggest MMA promotion in India, it frequently organises live events across India.
 It was founded by Bollywood actor Tiger Shroff and operated by his mother Ayesha Shroff.

 Bharat Khandare became the first fighter from India who signed to Ultimate Fighting Championship (UFC).
 UFC is the world's biggest MMA promotion.
 He debuted on 24 November 2017 against Song Yadong of China.
 UFC is a popular MMA promotion in this country.
-In 2023, Anshul Jubli won US fight reality show, Road to UFC and gained UFC contract.
+In 2023, Anshul Jubli won US tournament, Road to UFC and gained UFC contract.
 He defeated Jeka Saragih of Indonesia in the final of lightweight decision.
 As of 12 February 2023, Jubli is undefeated with 7 win winning streak.